Even with all of the diverse New York City attractions and events, shopping remains at the top of the list of NYC activities.

 The Woodbury Common Premium Outlets encompasses 220 outlet stores, including one of the few Chanel outlets in the world.
 The outlets are set up almost like a village, making for an enjoyable atmosphere.

 The Outlets feature famous brands that offer 25% – 65% off (talk about some cheap shopping), including…

 Located in the Central Valley, about an hour north of Manhattan, you could easily fit a trip to the Outlets into your New York vacation itinerary.
 Trust us, it’s definitely worth your time.

 Location: Red Apple Court, Central Valley, NY 10917

-Ways to Save: Round trip Woodbury Common Outlet shuttle tickets are available on the New York City Explorer Pass.
+Ways to Save: Round trip Woodbury Common Outlet bus tour are available on the New York City Explorer Pass.
 Plus, you will get a VIP coupon with even more savings.

 BloomingdalesTo many, Bloomingdale’s is considered Manhattan’s most fashionable department store, with it’s flagship location being in NYC.

 Bloomingdale’s features a 2,100 square foot Visitors Center that enable vacationers to feel at home right in the heart of New York City.